B0neShAd0w/Hacktoria/Lost Down Under.md

 *Location 8:*

-We can just about make out a house number, could be either 307, 507 or 807
+We can just about make out a house number, could be either 307, 507 or 807.

-Each of the houses has a different style roof, one looks like it has solar panels, and one has a read and white awning.
+Each of the houses has a different style roof, one looks like it has solar panel(s), and one has a Red and White awning type thing.

-Lets try <a href="[overpass turbo (overpass-turbo.eu)](https://overpass-turbo.eu/)">overpass turbo</a> for all houses in Richmond, Victoria numered 307 first, if no luck we will move on to 507 then 807.
+Lets try <a href="[overpass turbo (overpass-turbo.eu)](https://overpass-turbo.eu/)">overpass turbo</a> for all houses in `Richmond, Victoria` numbered `307`, if no luck we will move on to `507` then `807`.

-Running the wizard and using `addr:housenumber=307` retuns a handful of locations, lets view them in `Google Earth` to see if any match.
+Running the wizard and using `addr:housenumber=307` returns a handful of locations, lets view them in `Google Earth` to see if any match.

 Unfortunately this did not bear any fruit - it seems that a lot of the houses havn't been `tagged`, sigh!

-Okay Plan B, lets search for `Richmond, Victoria` in `Google Earth` and see if we can spot the Red and White awning.
+Okay Plan B, lets search for `Richmond, Victoria` in `Google Earth` and see if we can spot the Red and White awning style thing.

 Luckily `Google Earth` displays house numbers also, so hopefully we can get lucky...